Lala341/Portals/README.md

 ### 02 Allow to use camera
 ### 03 Focus the camera on the hiro marker.

+Hiro marker can show from computer, this is the image: https://mozilla-ni.org/wp/src/media/2020/05/hiro-300x300.png

 ### 04 Start simulation AR.